bitpwr/grpc-lotr/presentation/slides.md

 will show in a bit

 BUT there is a problem with this simple setup
-When se are shutting down the server, the main thread is about to stop grpc server there might come a call, post to asio context, will never be run and finish will never be called -->
+When we are shutting down the server, the main thread is about to stop grpc server there might come a call, post to asio context, will never be run and finish will never be called -->